MicrosoftDocs/data-api-builder-docs/data-api-builder/quickstart-sql.md

     GO
     ```

-## Create a base configuration file
+## Create configuration files

-Start by creating a baseline configuration file using the DAB CLI.
+Create a baseline configuration file using the DAB CLI.
+Then, add a development configuration file with your current credentials.

 1. Create a typical configuration file using `dab init`.